 CBD oil makes use of the whole plant, while hemp oil originates from its seeds.
 Cannabis CBD extracts primarily come from the flowers and leaves of the marijuana plant.
 And from the flowers, leaves, and stalks of the hemp plant.

 Hemp seed oil is not CBD oil

 When individuals speak about hemp oil, they’re referring to oil removed from the seeds of the hemp plant.
-There are no cannabinoids, CBD or THC, in hemp seed oil.
+There are no cannabinoids, CBD, or THC, in hemp seed oil.
 Yet CBD oil is sometimes used to describe hemp seed oil, which consists of no active CBD.
 This component is loaded only with healthy fats and usually appears in beauty products for its hydrating benefits.

-Hemp plant’s leaves and flowers are one resource of CBD oil
+The hemp plant’s leaves and flowers are one resource of CBD oil

 The term “hemp oil” frequently is made use of to refer to the CBD-rich product removed from the flowers and leaves of the hemp plant.
-Some full spectrum CBD oral drops use hemp seed oil as a carrier oil, as it is considered to be one of the most beneficial oils available.
+Some full-spectrum CBD oral drops use hemp seed oil as a carrier oil, as it is considered to be one of the most beneficial oils available.